umeboshi2/trumpet/README.rst

   - base cornice resource
   - base static resource
-  - base page resource
+  - base page resource *this is almost good enough*

-    - send the html page that runs the app
+    - send the html page that runs the app **complete**
     - use template to fill the head with links and meta info
-    - handle permissions for access to app
+    - handle permissions for access to app *send auth_token as query param?*

-- server side validation
+- server side validation **still needed**

-  - use colander to build schemas for validation
+  - use colander to build schemas for validation (or JSONSchema?)

 - integrate with job servers for long running jobs

 Old
 -----